Mummification

 Psychology

-The appeal typically combines the surrender and trust of being fully restrained with the distinctive physical experience of total enclosure: pressure, warmth, and a cocoon-like stillness that many describe as deeply calming or meditative.
+The appeal typically combines the surrender and trust of being fully restrained with the distinctive physical experience of total enclosure: pressure, warmth, and a cocoon-like stillness that many describe as calming or meditative.
 It overlaps strongly with claustrophilia, arousal from confinement, and with sensory restriction more broadly.
 For the active partner, the appeal often lies in control, attentiveness, and caretaking.
 As with most BDSM interests, the empirical literature treats these as consensual variations of sexual interest rather than signs of pathology; broad survey work such as Lehmiller (2018) finds BDSM-themed fantasies to be near-universal, even if this particular encasement form is far more specialised.

 Prevalence & culture